zylisp/gisp/README.md

 ```

 By default, this will create the executable binary file `even_fib_terms` in
 the current working directory.
-If you'd like to specific the filename (and its
+If you'd like to specify the filename (and its
 path):

 ```